top of page

 Across the crowded room, their eyes met.
 He didn’t look away.

 Ever seen two characters argue so much you just know they’re in love?
 That’s because playful competition is one of the most entertaining ways to create tension.
-When characters push each other’s buttons, it shows mutual respect and unspoken attraction.
+When characters push each other’s buttons, it shows unspoken attraction.

 • Playful insults that hit just the right nerve